About AGREC

 The development of the Delta Passport Initiative was led by Emory University’s Atlanta Global Partnerships on behalf of AGREC.
 Delta’s sponsorship will fund 50 passports at each partner institution, totaling 300 passports during the 2023-2024 academic year.
 Each university will oversee its own outreach program or dedicated passport day to tailor impact for its unique academic environment and student body.

-Georgia Tech Application Information
+Georgia State University Application Information

-Open to Georgia Tech students with demonstrated financial need who are receiving financial aid, this initiative aims to eliminate the financial barriers that might hinder their ability to obtain a U.S. passport.
+Open to Georgia State University students with demonstrated financial need who are receiving financial aid, this initiative aims to eliminate the financial barriers that might hinder their ability to obtain a U.S. passport.
 By covering the U.S. passport application and photo fees, the program provides a gateway for eligible students to embark on journeys of international exploration and learning.

 How to Apply

-FALL 2023 PASSPORT FAIR INTERVIEW: NOVEMBER 14
+FALL 2023 PASSPORT FAIR INTERVIEW: April 25, 2025

 Eligibility Requirements